andreasofthings/irsc/appendices.rst

-appendices
+Appendices
 ====

-Material that might be useful
+Material that might be useful for work in your role

 .. toctree::
     :maxdepth: 2